 The second is structured inquiry, which is the experiment I’m accustomed to, where students are given a question and procedure to follow.
 After completion, they should be able to come to a scientific conclusion.

 The third is a guided inquiry.
 Students are given a question but not the procedure to follow.
 Kids have to figure out how to run the experiment for themselves.

 The fourth is an open inquiry.
 Kids are given a topic, but they get to decide what questions they want to answer.

 As the children work through the experiments in the lesson, they are given the opportunity to explain and have explained what is happening in the experiment.
 The textbook provides explanations.

-In addition the teacher’s guide provides extra material to help tie the lesson into scripture, history, or other subjects.
+In addition, the teacher’s guide provides the extra material to help tie the lesson into scripture, history, or other subjects.

 The teacher’s guide includes activities to extend children’s understanding of the concepts into other areas.
 These guided inquiries are usually experiments.
 You can find the extended activities in the teacher’s guide for each lesson.
 The kids are given space in their Science Journals to record the results.